Model Selection for Generic Contextual Bandits: Introduction

 In parallel independent work, \cite{krishnamurthy2021optimal} also study model selection problem, under the same assumptions of realizability and separation that we make.
 They propose {\ttfamily ModIGW} algorithm that is built on {\ttfamily FALCON} and shares similarity to our algorithm {\ttfamily ACB}; both algorithms run in epochs of doubling length, where at the beginning of each epoch, an appropriate model class is selected, and the rest of the epoch consists of playing {\ttfamily FALCON} on the selected model class.
 In order to select the appropriate class, the nested structure of model classes along with the fact that the largest class $M$ is realizable by definition is used.
 The regret guarantees are similar for both {\ttfamily ACB} and {\ttfamily ModIGW}, with {\ttfamily ModIGW} having a better second order term, as they have a stronger assumption on the regression oracle.
-Remark \ref{remark:comaprision} highlights that under the same assumption on the regression oracle, the second order term of {\ttfamily ACB} will match (order-wise) that of {\ttfamily ModIGW}.
-The {\ttfamily ACB} Algorithm and its analysis can be viewed as a meta-algorithm, that uses {\ttfamily FALCON}, the state-of-art contextual bandit algorithm as a black-box to yield model selection guarantees.
+Remark \ref{rem:strong_asm} highlights that under the same assumption on the regression oracle, the second order term of {\ttfamily ACB} will match (order-wise) that of {\ttfamily ModIGW}.
+However, our proposed method, {\ttfamily ACB} can be viewed as a meta-algorithm, that uses any state-of-art contextual bandit algorithm, $\cb$ as a black-box (see Algorithm~\ref{algo:gen}).
+In particular {\ttfamily ACB} works with any provable contextual bandit algorithm---a feature that {\ttfamily ModIGW} does not posses.
 Thus any improvement to the contextual bandit problem, automatically yields a model selection result through {\ttfamily ACB}.
+Moreover, our proof techniques are completely different to that of \cite{krishnamurthy2021optimal}.

+Finally in Sections~\ref{sec:dimension_adaptation} and \ref{sec:dim_adap_finite}, we consider the specialized case where $f^*(.)$ assumes a linear form and thus parameterized by $\theta^* \in \mathbb{R}^d$.
+We note that in this setup the sparsity, $\|\theta^*\|_0$ naturally forms a nested hypothesis class, where $\mathcal{F}_i$ denotes the class of linear functions with sparsity $i$.
+So, we have $\mathcal{F}_1 \subseteq \mathcal{F}_2 \subseteq \ldots \subseteq \mathcal{F}_d$ and $M = d$.
+We propose and analyze a novel algorithm, namely Adaptive Linear Bandit-Dimension (\texttt{ALB-Dim}), which may be thought as a variant of the generic \texttt{ACB}.
+We show that the regret of \texttt{ALB-Dim} scales linearly in the unknown cardinality of the support of $\theta^*$.
+The regret of our algorithm matches that of an oracle who knows the support of $\theta^*$ (\cite{sparse_bandit1},\cite{sparse_bandit2}), thereby achieving model selection guarantees.